 March 2020 – Part of the coffee giant’s plan for a new coffee innovation park to be established in the city of Kunshan, in 2022.
 Also, a $130 million budget is to the construction of its first roasting facility in China, it said in a statement.

-Coronavirus outbreak caused most of Starbucks’ operations in China to a halt this year, with around 80% of its stores closing in February.
+The coronavirus outbreak caused most of Starbucks’ operations in China to a halt this year, with around 80% of its stores closing in February.

 As stated earlier, most of those are running as usual with elevated cleaning measures taken.
 Undoubtedly, China is a central area for Starbucks’ future growth plans.